Funding Your Commercialization Efforts

-The Buerk Center for Entrepreneurship at the Foster School produces the annual UW Environmental Innovation Challenge in partnership with the College of Engineering and the College of the Environment, and CoMotion is the event’s main sponsor.
+The Buerk Center for Entrepreneurship at the Foster School produces the annual Alaska Airlines Environmental Innovation Challenge in partnership with the College of Engineering and the College of the Environment, sponsored in part by CoMotion.
 Interdisciplinary teams of business and engineering students are challenged to develop products that address up-and-coming market conditions and show potential to generate revenue while enhancing environmental sustainability.
 In 2014, CoMotion-sponsored Korvata won the $10,000 grand prize for their cutting edge alternative energy product that allows companies to mitigate their environmental impact by replacing the use of nitrous oxide as a whipped cream propellant.
 Learn more at the Buerk Center website.

 USEED@UW Crowdsourcing Platform

 Washington State Grants

 LSDF supports innovative research in Washington State to promote life sciences competitiveness, enhance economic vitality, and improve health and health care.
 Their commercialization grants provide up to $150,000 in funding for projects much like those that win CGF grants.
 The traditional LSDF Program Grants require applicants to address health impact for Washington citizens, and can be used for innovations that are further from commercialization.
 CoMotion works closely with UW researchers to assist them in preparing grant applications and to support them as they carry out commercialization grant awards.
 Learn more at the LSDF website.